tgm-team/tgm/.github/CONTRIBUTING.md

 # Contributing to TGM

 Thank you for your interest in contributing!
-This guide covers setup, development workflow, testing, and submitting contributions.
+This guide covers setup, development workflow and testing processes in TGM.

 ## Prerequisites

-TGM uses [uv](https://docs.astral.sh/uv/) to manage project dependencies and provide a reproducible environment.
-If you do not have `uv` installed:
+TGM uses [uv](https://docs.astral.sh/uv/) to manage dependencies and provide a reproducible environment.
+If you don't have `uv` installed:

 ```sh
 pip install uv
 ```

 > \[!NOTE\]
-> `uv` creates an isolated virtual environment in `.venv` based on the lockfile `uv.lock` to ensure consistent dependencies.
+> `uv` creates an isolated environment in `.venv` based on the lockfile `uv.lock`.

 ### Using uv